aleaicr/Pedestrian-Bridge-Capacity/README.md

 # Pedestrian-Bridge-Capacity
-Estimation of pedestrian bridges crowd capacity until dynamic instability
+Dynamic modeling of lateral vibrations in pedestrian bridges induced by crowd foot-forces and estimation of the probability of dynamic instability